 - · Ensure there is no further danger. - If possible, identify the poison and container.
 Most containers provide information on dealing with swallowed contents.
 Read the label and follow directions. - Call the local Poison Control Centre.
-(604-682-5050) - If required, call ambulance.
-Send container and contents with victim to the hospital.
+(604-682-5050) - If required, call 911.
+Send container and contents with the person to the hospital.